cdktf/cdktf-provider-kubernetes/docs/ingressV1.csharp.md

 - *Type:* string

-SecretName is the name of the secret used to terminate TLS traffic on port 443.
+secretName is the name of the secret used to terminate TLS traffic on port 443.

 Field is left optional to allow TLS routing based on SNI hostname alone.
-If the SNI host in a listener conflicts with the "Host" header field used by an IngressRule, the SNI host is used for termination and value of the Host header is used for routing.
+If the SNI host in a listener conflicts with the "Host" header field used by an IngressRule, the SNI host is used for termination and value of the "Host" header is used for routing.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.23.0/docs/resources/ingress_v1#secret_name IngressV1#secret_name}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/kubernetes/2.24.0/docs/resources/ingress_v1#secret_name IngressV1#secret_name}

 ---